-Malin G Thunell is a skilled singer mostly active on the traditional music scene.
-Grown up in a small town on the east coast of Sweden in the province of Gästrikland, singing for as long as she can remember, she discovered folk singing for the first time at the age of 16 and it was instant love.
+Malin grew up in a small town on the east coast of Sweden in the province of Gästrikland.
+Singing for as long as she can remember, she discovered folk singing for the first time at the age of 16 and it was instant love.

-In 2016 she received the Lisa Boudré medal from her home county for her work in keeping alive the local singing tradition after Budres Lisa.
+the Sigrid Göransson foundation, The Royal College of Music, and Helge Ax:ons memorial fund.
+In 2016 she received the Lisa Boudré medal from her home county for her pursuit to maintain the local singing tradition after Budres Lisa.

-Her work ranges from solo and a capella performances to singing in different constellations and bands.
-She has toured the world from small churches in the Scottish highlands, to concert halls in Russia, to festivals throughout Europe and Canada.
+Her work ranges from solo and a capella performances to singing in different constellations and projects.
+She has toured the world from small churches in the Scottish highlands, through concert halls in Russia, and onto festival stages throughout

 She writes and composes her own contemporary music, which bears strong connections to her long relationship with the folk music genre, and released an EP in 2016.
-She is currently working on new songs for a full-length album.
+She is working on new songs for a full-length album.